Sripo/git-learning-self/README.md

 -`git add <file_name>` : To stage the modifications in that particular file.
 -`git add --a` : used to stage all the modifications in that repo (i.e., modifications in all the files of that repository) -`git commit -m <message>` : To push the changes that we staged to Parent/ Master branch (i.e., in real-time projects we mostly get the JIRA ticket number to identify).
+-`git push origin HEAD` : To push your local changes to origin Branch.

+## Maven Commands (Given in GitBash Terminal)
+-`mvn clean install` : used to clean and start installing the dependencies in `M2` folder in local internally build the project.
+-`mvn build` : just build the project and doesn't update dependencies.
+-`mvn -DskipTests = true` : Skips the test cases while building the projects.
+-`mvn dependency:tree` : To know the hirerachy of dependencies (ie., what versions and configurations of dependencies were using in the project)